Why Butter Coffee Is the Secret to Burning Fat and Fueling Your Morning

 A rodent study linked the coffee and fat combo with decreased body weight, less body fat, lower liver triglycerides, and reduced energy intake.
 The combination tipped the balance to a more favorable ratio of Firmicutes to Bacteriodetes.

-Butter is far better than milk in coffee
+In coffee, butter is far better than milk

 Milk or cream in coffee is likely the most common way to take your coffee.
 As an aside, fake creamers aren’t even on the same planet as milk.
 They contain sugar, hydrogenated oils, and thickeners that make you fat and weak.
 If nothing else, stay far, far away from non-dairy creamers!